-- Describe the size or carat weight, colour, clarity and cut of diamonds and the quality of coloured gemstones in accordance with IDC rules7 or the CIBJO Gemstone Book.8 - Note that in some cases, for example for small diamonds or coloured gemstones that are set in jewellery, you do not have to provide individual descriptions for each stone. - Do not use the word 'flawless' to describe: - any diamond or coloured gemstone that contains flaws, cracks, inclusions, carbon spots, clouds, internal lasering, or other blemishes or imperfections of any sort when examined under a corrected magnifier at 10-power, with adequate illumination, by a person skilled in grading or appraisal; or - any article of jewellery that contains any diamonds or coloured gemstones that do not meet the definition of flawless. - Only use the terms 'brilliant', 'brilliant cut' or 'full cut' when referring to a round diamond with at least 32 facets plus the table above the girdle, and at least 24 facets below it. - Avoid commercial terms such as 'pigeon blood' or 'royal blue' to describe colour in gemstones unless the term has been accepted into internationally accepted nomenclature or terminology and has clearly defined parameters.
+- If there are no recognised guidelines or legislation in your particular jurisdiction describe the size or carat weight, colour, clarity and cut of diamonds and the quality of coloured gemstones in accordance with IDC rules7 or the CIBJO Gemstone Book.8 - Note that you should individually describe all stones (as above) which are .3 of a carat or larger.
+For small diamonds (melee) or coloured gemstones that are set in jewellery, you have to provide summarised descriptions for all stones. - Descriptions of the polished diamonds and coloured gemstones should be available to the customer where most appropriate and convenient, but at a minimum on their invoice or receipt.
+Other additional description locations could include sales and marketing literature, websites, catalogues and any other appropriate location, which the customer can reasonably access. - Do not use the word 'flawless' to describe: - any diamond or coloured gemstone that contains flaws, cracks, inclusions, carbon spots, clouds, internal lasering, or other blemishes or imperfections of any sort when examined under a corrected magnifier at 10-power, with adequate illumination, by a person skilled in grading or appraisal; or - · any article of jewellery that contains any diamonds or coloured gemstones that do not meet the definition of flawless. - Only use the terms 'brilliant', 'brilliant cut' or 'full cut' when referring to a round diamond with at least 32 facets plus the table above the girdle, and at least 24 facets below it. - · Avoid commercial terms such as 'pigeon blood' or 'royal blue' to describe colour in gemstones unless the term has been accepted into internationally accepted nomenclature or terminology and has clearly defined parameters.
 Refer to the CIBJO Gemstone Book and the Laboratory Manual Harmonisation Committee for further information and updates.